rfb-vibe/telecom-customer-churn/README.md

 ## Tuned Models

 Following the first set of vanilla model scores, there is certainly room for improvement in our predictive modeling.
-While the vanilla XGBoost model had an F1 score of 0.8 on the testing data, it may be possible with further tuning of all five models that we can improve that F1 score.
+While the vanilla RF and XGBoost models had an F1 score of 0.91 on the testing data, it may be possible with further tuning of all five models that we can improve that F1 score.

-To best solve our business problem of predicting customer churn, these iterative models will attempt to improve results.
+To best solve our business problem of predicting customer churn, these iterative models will attempt to improve results by utilizing `GridSearchCV` to find the best performing hyperparameters for each model.

+In this section, I also include more information on feature importances, classification reports, and confusion matrices.

 [**Feature Importances**](https://towardsdatascience.com/understanding-feature-importance-and-how-to-implement-it-in-python-ff0287b20285) refer to techniques that calculate a score for all the input features for a given model; the scores simply represent the "importance" of each feature with a higher score indicating that the specific feature will have a larger effect on the model that is being used to predict a certain variable.